-The Behaviour Analysis Practicum covers the assessment of verbal behaviour in a practical setting using an assessment tool called the VB-MAPP.
+The Behaviour analysis Practicum covers the assessment of verbal behaviour in a practical setting using an assessment tool called the VB-MAPP.
 Students will carry out this assessment in an external organisation/agency/school with a client and be given professional supervision and instruction to ensure ethical and effective practice.
 The course is delivered in flexi mode: content and workshops are delivered online, but students are required to attend an appropriate university approved practicum setting in person to complete the practical components.
+If you intend to progress to the PGDipPracPsych(ABA), this course is recommended.